 The DASS Art alcohol gel process is the simplest way to learn how to create digital image transfers with very accessible supplies.
 This particular process allows you to transfer images from inkjet transparency film to porous waterleaf type printmaking papers.
 You are able to produce images ranging from beautifully detailed, rich, vibrant lithographic quality emulsion transfers to more uniquely faded artistic looks similar to old Polaroid image transfers.
 Any printer can be used to print on the transparency film as long as the ink set is pigment based.
 Make sure to select a media type that will use Photo Black when printing.
 A general Luster or Glossy setting will work.

-- An inkjet printed image, in reverse, on DASS Art Premium Transfer Film.
+- An inkjet printed image, in reverse, on DASS Art Dual Transfer Film or Arista-II OHP Ultra Clear 5-mil Transparency Film.

 - Arches 88 printmaking paper large enough for your image.
-You can also use other unsized printmaking papers with a smooth surface.
-Always test small pieces first.
+You can also use other unsized waterleaf-type printmaking papers with a smooth surface.

 - Purell alcohol gel hand sanitizer.
 Do not use a substitute brand of hand sanitizer as the process may not work properly.